DekataBG/DekataBG/README.md

 ### Hi there 👋:slightly_smiling_face:

-My name is Desislav Adamov - Aspiring Web Developer
+My name is Desislav Adamov

 I am currently studying Computer Science at Sofia University "St. Kliment Ohridski" and at Software University as of 2022.